-- Out-of-pocket expenses related to a 9/11-related condition or injury.
+- Out-of-pocket medical or treatment expenses tied to a 9/11-related condition

 Prior and future economic losses related to 9/11